Middle managers and supervisors

 - let people know what is happening, you are the key in communicating change, workers look to you to see if there is real acceptance.

-Managers can use the following ways to ensure they are promoting and contributing to effective communication:
+You can use the following ways to ensure you are promoting and contributing to effective communication:

 - encourage worker contribution at meetings

 - seek information from your intranet and raise awareness on matters that may affect workers